bogdanrbucur/task-tracker/README.md

 # 📋 Task Tracker

-A web app to create, assign and manage tasks.
-Users can create tasks, assign them to other users, comment on tasks, close tasks, and more.
-Managers can see their subordinates' tasks and statistics.
-Administrators can create and manage users.
+A web app to create, assign and manage tasks, built with the latest web technologies.

 ## 💎 Features

+### 🚀 Intuitive tasks workflow

+- Managers can create and edit tasks for themselves and their subordinates
+- Users are notified when new tasks are assigned to them, when they are due soon or overdue
+- Using comments, users can ask questions, provide updates and mention other users
+- Upon task completion, users mark tasks as Completed and add their remarks
+- Managers are notified of Completed tasks, review them and Close the tasks
+- Administrators can make any change to any tasks
+- All changes are logged and can be viewed by anyone for full transparency

 ### 🌛 Light and dark mode